CERVICAL LORDOSIS TREATMENT

-Cervical lordosis refers to the natural curve of the spine in the neck, known as the cervical spine.
+Cervical Lordosis refers to the natural curve of the spine in the neck, known as the cervical spine.
 From top to bottom, a healthy spine forms an “S” shape, with a healthy cervical spine forming a gentle “C” at the top.

-This curve not only helps the spine maintain stability and structure, but it also helps absorb shocks, supports the weight of the head and keeps it aligned over the body, and allows the neck to move and bend normally.
+This curve not only helps the spine maintain stability and structure, but also helps absorb shocks, supports the weight of the head and keeps it aligned over the body, and allows the neck to move and bend normally.

-Common causes include traumatic injury, poor posture, obesity, osteoporosis, and conditions like degenerative disc disease and spondylolisthesis.
+These include traumatic injury, poor posture, obesity, osteoporosis, and conditions like degenerative disc disease and spondylolisthesis.
 Lordosis can also occur as a result of inherited conditions like achondroplasia (dwarfism) or certain neuromuscular disorders.

 If the curve of the spine is only mildly exaggerated and there isn’t any pain or other symptoms, medical treatment may not be necessary.

 When the curve is noticeable enough that it causes problems, the treatment option often depends on the severity and the cause.
 For example, lordosis caused by muscle weakness or being overweight often improve with simple interventions like weight management and exercises that strengthen the neck.